Attracting pollinators to the garden

 As I’ve mentioned before, I’m all about attracting pollinators to my garden.
 No matter what it takes, I want those guys here!

 All joking aside, we all need to do what we can for pollinators.
-Between “colony collapse disorder” affecting honeybees, the decline of habitat for pollinators and the use of pesticides, we are making it difficult for them to do what they do best: pollinate our flowers and facilitate our food production of vegetables and fruits.
+Several factors are having an adverse impact upon them.
+“Colony collapse disorder” affects honeybees, also the decline of habitat for pollinators.
+And certainly the use of pesticides is detrimental.
+We human are making it difficult for them to do what they do best.
+And that is pollinating our flowers and facilitating our food production of vegetables and fruits.
 Simply put, no pollinators = no food.
 Yikes!

 Isn’t that amazing?!
-There are several different types of pollinators on and around the flowers, which I think is awesome.
+There are several different types of pollinators on and around the flowers.
+That is awesome.

 (If you want to see a close-up of that Campanula, click on the photo to the left!
-It’s fabulous and came from Northland Rosarium, in case you’re wondering.)
+It’s fabulous.
+The plants came from Northland Rosarium, in case you’re wondering.)

-That got me to wondering about the different types of plants I grow that really draw in the pollinators.
-Perhaps I planted some of them for that very purpose, but many of them came home with me from the nursery because they have that “wow” factor due to their flowers or some other interesting attribute.
+That got me to wondering about the different types of plants I grow.
+Which ones really draw in the pollinators?
+Perhaps I planted some of them for that very purpose.
+But many plants came home with me from the nursery because they have that “wow” factor.
+Maybe it was due to their flowers or some other interesting attribute.

-So, after wandering through my garden once again — this time with a pad of paper! — I’ve made a list for you of the annuals, perennials and shrubs that are particularly great at attracting pollinators.
-I’m sure I’ve missed something along the way but this gives you something to start with:
+After wandering through my garden once again, with a paper in hand — I’ve made a list for you.
+It includes the annuals, perennials and shrubs that are particularly great at attracting pollinators.
+I’m sure I’ve missed something along the way but this gives you a starting point:

 Annuals: